-When I’m not reading, writing, or researching, I enjoy listening to music, playing sports, learning trivial crafts and skills, frolicking in the outdoors, road tripping, cooking, and--my favorite hobby of all--eating.
-I proudly hail from Louisville, Kentucky, and love rolling hills, fried food, and all things bluegrass.
+When I’m not reading, writing, or researching, I enjoy listening to music, playing sports, learning trivial crafts and skills, frolicking in the outdoors, road tripping, cooking, detecting, and--my favorite hobby of all--eating.
+I proudly hail from Kentucky and love rolling hills, fried food, and all things bluegrass.
 Most of all, I love Derby (of the Kentucky, roller, and Hall varieties) and plan my calendar around the first Saturday in May.